 Masako Katsura was 14 years old when she started playing billiards.
-Born in Tokyo in 1913, Katsura grew up under the watchful eye of her mother, particularly after her father passed away.
+Born in Tokyo on March 7, 1913, Katsura grew up under the watchful eye of her mother, particularly after her father passed away.
 And Katsura’s mother told her to take up billiards.

 “I was weak and I was tired all the time,” Katsura said.
 “So my mother wanted me to play billiards to give me exercise and make me stronger.”

 In the 1920s, billiard halls were popular in Tokyo.
 Katsura’s brother-in-law even owned one.
 Once she picked up a cue, Katsura discovered her talent for the sport.
 It wasn’t long before Katsura started working at the billiard hall and practicing every day.